NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_melee_combat.md

 3. Depending on your animation, you might want to use yet another Motion Warping Notify State to allow the character to continue tracking the target **during the attack**.
 4. The Attack Ability can apply an **offset** to the target, so it can better adjust to certain weapon ranges.

-### Motion Warp Target Provider
+### Motion Warping Target Provider

 Back to the Attack Ability, you need to make sure that Motion Warping is **Enabled**, the **Warp Target Name** matches your Notify State, any **Warp Offset** is configured if applicable and finally, the appropriate **Warp Target Provider**.

 The **Default Target Provider** will simply collect the current **Combat Target**, usually acquired by the [Target Lock System](cbt_target_locking.md).
 This can be enough for some scenarios, but depending on how you configure your ranges, this can lead to some long root motion stretches.

 In cases where you need some fine-tuning for the target, you can use the **Targeting System Provider**.
 This alternative uses a **Targeting Preset** to determine the best target to warp to.

 > **Targeting Presets**
 >
 > These are **Data Assets** created from the `TargetingPreset` class.
 This is part of the Unreal Engine's
 > [Gameplay Targeting System](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-targeting-system-in-unreal-engine).

 The Combat System provides additional **Selectors** and **Filters** for the Targeting System that can be used in this scenario.

 <img src="cbt_melee_targeting_preset.png" alt="Motion Warping Notify State" border-effect="line" thumbnail="true"/>